 6. “I’m exceeding my budget”

-According to the research presented at PMI® Global Congress 2014, 51% of project dollars are wasted due to poor requirements management.
+According to research presented at PMI® Global Congress 2014, 51% of project dollars are wasted due to poor requirements management.
 Moreover, the same reason leads to 47% of unmet project goals.

 If you feel that your project is not managed in the right manner, your team suggests you limit the scope of your project over and over again as it’s getting harder to stick to the initial estimates, and yet you need to spend more than you planned, it’s a clear signal it’s the right time for the PO Proxy to step in.
-And you probably don’t want to wait with getting one – a study published in the Harvard Business Review, which analyzed 1,471 IT projects, found that the average overrun was 27%, but one in six projects had a cost overrun of 200% on average and a schedule overrun of almost 70%.
+And you probably don’t want to wait to get one – a study published in the Harvard Business Review, which analyzed 1,471 IT projects, found that the average overrun was 27%, but one in six projects had a cost overrun of 200% on average and a schedule overrun of almost 70%.

 7. “I’m not sure about the progress”